acceeil/coursera_class_getting_and_cleaning_data_courseproject/README.md

 Step 1.
 Merge test and training sets
 ===================================================================
-- Used the rbind fouction to combine the test and training datasets and stored it as dataset--stored as *dataset*
+- Use the **rbind** fouction to combine the test and training datasets and stored as dataset--stored as *dataset*

 - Subset the variable names(column names) from *features* dataset and rename the